rovrov/rovrov.github.io/_posts/2014-11-08-starting-this-blog-with-jekyll.md

 {% endhighlight %}

 I also modified a few visual things here and there, probably had to figure out and change more than I originally expected but that was fun.

+### Trailing slashes

+It is better to have trailing slashes in all "pretty" urls such as `rovrov.com/blog/`.
+Otherwise, when browser is navigated to `rovrov.com/blog`, GH pages will respond `301 Moved Permanently` and redirect to the version with the trailing slash.
+That's why I have `paginate_path: blog/page:num/` and `permalink: /blog/:year/:month/:day/:title/` with trailing slashes.